 - Though it was previously categorized as the same species as the striated heron, it has since been identified as its own species.
 The two birds were collectively considered to be the “green-backed heron.”

-- The green heron uses tools when they are trying to lure prey, treating it as bait.
+- The green heron uses tools when it tries to lure prey, treating it as bait.

 - If the green heron attempts to consume a frog, they’ll drown it before swallowing the entire animal.